stormalf/chibicc/README.md

     failed with :
     2025-08-19 21:36:40.890 CEST [1338239] PANIC: ProcKill() called in child process

 ## features added

     - some extended assembly syntax taken in account (only when on macro body they are failing)
     - adding basic support on int128 (probably some operations are still not supported)
     - adding vector management and scalar promotion to vector
+    - alignment attributes supported (like GNUC level 4)
+    - some basic optimization
+    - some basic debug information (dwarf information)

 ## TODO